-Full-time faculty of Alabama A&M University are required to be actively engaged in a variety of activities including teaching, pursuing scholarly activities, service, serving on committees, advising students, and performing administrative and related tasks.
-Full-time faculty members on the tenure track promotional sequence are expected to teach a minimum of six (6) credit hours in each of the two academic year semesters along with other release time efforts.
-Faculty members who serve in administrative positions (Chairs and Deans) as well as those on release time are expected to teach on a regular basis.
+Full-time faculty of Alabama Agricultural and Mechanical University are required to be actively engaged in a variety of activities including teaching, pursuing scholarly activities, service, serving on committees, advising students, and performing administrative and related tasks.
+Full-time faculty on the tenure track promotional sequence are expected to teach a minimum of six (6) credit hours in each of the two academic year semesters along with other release time efforts.
 The teaching load policy recognizes that credit hours taught, number of different preparations, laboratories, class sessions, advisees, number of students taught, level of classes, theses/dissertations supervised, extracurricular activities, and committee assignments all contribute to a full teaching load.

-The full teaching load for faculty in the undergraduate program is twelve (12) credit hours and three hundred (300) student credit hours per semester, recognizing that a productive faculty member may engage in regular classroom instruction, independent study, and directed research.
+The full teaching load for faculty in the undergraduate program is twelve (12) credit hours and two hundred and forty (240) student credit hours (SCH) per semester, recognizing that a productive faculty member may engage in regular classroom instruction, independent study, and directed research.
 Faculty with fifty (50) or more undergraduate advisees may be awarded release time, up to 25%.

-The teaching load for faculty in a graduate program is nine (9) credit hours with 225 SCH per semester for master's, Ed, and EdS. courses and six (6) credit hours with 150 SCH for doctoral courses.
+The teaching load for faculty in a graduate program is nine (9) credit hours with one hundred and eighty (180) SCH per semester for master's and educational specialist courses and six (6) credit hours with one hundred and twenty (120) SCH for doctoral courses.
 Advisors of graduate students enrolled in thesis or dissertation courses may be awarded release time of up to six percent (6%) and ten percent (10%), respectively, per student, with a maximum of thirty (30%).
 Faculty with twenty (20) or more graduate non-thesis/dissertation advisees may be awarded release time of up to twenty-five percent (25%).